Advent - Christmas Worship, Resources & Activities

 During the Advent season, Christians prepare themselves spiritually for the celebration of the birth of Jesus Christ.
 The lighting of the Advent wreath candles symbolizes the growing anticipation and hope as Christmas Day draws nearer.
 Each candle on the wreath represents a different aspect of the season.
 The Advent Wreath candles represent love, peace, hope and joy.
 The Christ candle, which is placed in the center, is lit on Christmas Eve or Christmas Day to represent the arrival of Jesus Christ. |

-Topeka Community of Christ Congregation
+from Community of Christ

 Advent - Christmas Hymns